 Many people make the link that lack of sleep affects how they feel the next day but many fail to recognise that their sleep could be improved by a new mattress.
 A bed with the correct support, comfort and space will ensure you wake less, move about less, are less disturbed by your partner and are less likely to wake up feeling tired or aching.

 Quite often a mattress has worn out long before you realise.
-That’s why we recommend replacing your mattress every seven years.
+That’s why the NBF recommend replacing your mattress every seven years.
 After seven years a mattress has been subjected to over 20,000 hours of wear and tear we lose half a pint of fluid each night and shed a pound of dead skin cells a year – yuck!

 If you’re in the market for a new mattress then take a look at our Bed Advice section on the website.
 There are plenty of tips on what to look for as well as help on the different types of mattresses out there.
-You can even take our Bed MOT to find out if your mattress really is past its best.
+You can even take the NBF Bed MOT to find out if your mattress really is past its best.

 Here’s some of our frequently asked questions when it comes to beds and mattresses:

 How can I tell that a bed will be comfortable for me?

 Spend more time making the right choice of bed – trying them out properly in store; assessing from previous experience the level of firmness/softness you like.
 It’s your decision – not the salesman’s!